The Ethics of Ambiguity: Part II

 Part II, "Personal Freedom and Others," examines a number of different ways that people try to deny their freedom, as freedom can be uncomfortable and disquieting.
 The freedom to choose entails the freedom to try to avoid one's freedom.
 Before we can even do that, however, we start as children, who take the values of the adults around them as ready-made things.
 She calls this the attitude of "seriousness," in which the child "escapes the anguish of freedom" by thinking of values as existing objectively, outside themselves, rather than as an expression of their freedom.
 Once past childhood, one can be a sub-man who avoids all questions of freedom and assumes themselves not free.
+The sub-man is characterized by apathy, fear, and avoidance.
+He does not positively assume projects.
+The sub-man might be prone to attaching himself to labels or movements without assuming responsibility for their meaning.
 The next rung up the hierarchy is the serious man who "gets rid of his freedom by claiming to subordinate it to values which would be unconditioned," in effect reverting to a kind of childhood.
+The serious man subordinates himself to values treated as absolute.
+Seriousness is not defined by the particular object pursued, but by the denial of freedom in favor of that object.
+This attitude can justify non-ethical actions due to the pursuit of an absolute, unquestionable end.
 Both the sub-man and the serious man refuse to recognize that they are free, in the sense of being able to choose their own values.

+Beauvoir describes childhood as a stage where the world appears already made.
+The child encounters language, customs, values, reward, and punishment as external facts.
+She calls this the "serious world," where obedience to adult authority appears natural.
+Adolescence marks the point at which the world begins to lose its absoluteness, and the individual becomes aware of the ambiguity and subjectivity, and begins to choose.